Amber-Williams/hackernews-whos-hiring/README.md

 # hackernews-whos-hiring

-Parses the hackernew's who's hiring thread into a easy to read markdown table
+Parses the hackernew's who's hiring thread into an easy to read markdown table

 #### Tables